-Last updated on February 22, 2021
+Last updated on November 3, 2023

 I love ramping.
 It’s my second favorite thing to do in Magic, with the first being drawing cards.
 Across the formats, ramping comes in all shapes and sizes.
-From the unassuming Llanowar Elves to bombs like Nyxbloom Ancient, Mirari's Wake, and Gilded Lotus, ramping lets us enjoy the Kokomo approach to magic: get there fast and then we’ll take it slow.
+From the unassuming Llanowar Elves to bombs like Nyxbloom Ancient, Mirari's Wake, and Gilded Lotus, ramping lets us enjoy the Kokomo approach to Magic: Get there fast and then we’ll take it slow.

 Let’s talk about that.